hiro2233/nuttx/nuttx/README.txt

   tarball.

   It is call "Semi-optional" because if you don't have some apps/ directory, NuttX will *fail* to build!
+You do not necessarily need to use the NuttX apps tarball but may, instead, provide your own custom application directory.
+Such a custom directory would need to include a valid Makefile to support the build and a valid Kconfig file to support the configuration.
+More about these file later.

-  Download the unpack the apps tarball in the same directly where you unpacked the NuttX tarball.
+  Download then unpack the apps tarball in the same directory where you unpacked the NuttX tarball.
 After you unpack the apps tarball, you will have a new directory called apps-version (where the version should exactly match the version of the NuttX tarball).
 Again, you might want to rename the directory to simply apps/ to match what you read in the documentation

-  After unpacking the apps tarball, you will have two directories side by side like this:
+  After unpacking (and renaming) the apps tarball, you will have two directories side by side like this:

              |
         +----+----+